martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 |-----------|-----|
 |SOURCE|Name of the source organization|

 Once the script has completed, you will have a CSV file with a list of GitHub Actions in use by the source organization.
-You must review this list and determine which GitHub Actions you want to allow in the destination organization by updating the **"is_allowed"** column in the CSV file.
+You must review this list and determine which GitHub Actions you want to allow in the destination organization by updating the `is_allowed` column in the CSV file.

 ## Step 9: Generate the list of allowed GitHub Actions in use by the target organization